 Contact your doctor if your child has signs of an infected rash.

-Diaper rashes usually clear up in three or four days with the following treatment:
+Diaper rashes usually clear up in 3-4 days with the following treatment:

 If the rash is severe, see your child's doctor.
 The doctor may suggest using a mild hydrocortisone cream to calm the skin if it is irritated.
 If the rash is yeast-related, then the doctor may recommend a medicated cream.
 Antibiotic ointments may be used for mild bacterial infections.
 These creams are available without prescription, but your pediatrician may want to discuss these options before starting treatment.